Old Daisy Theatre

 329 Beale Street,

-The Daisy is a prime surving example of nickelodeon architecture from the early cinema era.
+The Daisy Theatre is a prime surving example of nickelodeon architecture from the early cinema era.
 The tiny hall features a grand half dome entrance on Memphis’s famous Beale Street.
+It was constructed in 1912 and a loan was secured on a handshake.

-In the 1930’s the New Daisy Theatre was built directly across the street.
+In 1941, the New Daisy Theatre was built directly across the street.
 It too survives and is used as a concert venue.

 During the 1980’s the “Old Daisy” was extensively renovated and reopened as a Beale Street Blues Museum.
 Today it is in use as a banquet hall providing live entertainment.